Skip to primary navigation Skip to content Skip to footer

 Lizardfish

-The cream and brown colors of the lizardfish allow it to blend well with the sandy ocean floor.
-Lizardfish often bury themselves in the sand with their eyes exposed and can attack prey from distances of up to 6ft!
-14 of the 50 species of lizardfish can be found on the Hawaiian Islands.
+The lizardfish’s cream and brown colors blend well with the sandy ocean floor.
+They often bury themselves in the sand with their eyes exposed and can attack prey from up to 6 feet away!
+Fourteen of the 50 species of lizardfish can be found on the Hawaiian Islands.

 Pakʻiʻi